jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 ## Finite State Machines

-As any object with state a stack can be considered to be a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) which comes with a few characteristics:
+As any object with state, a stack can be considered to be a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine) which comes with a few characteristics: